top of page

 Zoom in

-/ The parametric design system has been implemented on all three sites: Eye, Nose, and Ear, but each with corresponding results that best fit their environmental constraints.
+The parametric design system has been implemented on all three sites: eye, nose, and ear, each yielding corresponded results optimized to their unique environmental conditions.

 Site 2

-Design procedures implement on Site 2; Nose & Mouth region.
+Design procedures implemented on Site 2; Nose & Mouth region.

 Floor plans of Site 2; Nose & Mouth region.